-- \$ ccmdb info -k size /vol/hydra/ccmdb/aeanew - 4.
-Exit from user ccm_root.
+\$ ccmdb info -k size /vol/hydra/ccmdb/aeanew

-Distribute cache files
+Distributing cache files

-You can distribute the Telelogic Synergy storage root directories anywhere across local file systems of networks using NFS.
+You can distribute the Rational Synergy storage root directories anywhere across local file systems of networks using NFS.
 The most common and useful method for doing this is to move the cache subdirectory to a separate file system.
 Do this by moving the cache directory and setting up a symbolic link.

-Note You must copy all files under the cache directory to a subdirectory readable and writable by user ccm root.
+Note You must copy all files under the cache directory to a subdirectory readable and writable by user ccm_root.
 Verify that this directory exists, or create it.